-The X-Rite i1Display Pro OEM probe can deliver quality results at a low price point, and performs well with all display devices using contact and non-contact modes.
+The X-Rite i1Display Pro OEM probe is a low cost tristimulus probe, and works with most display devices using contact and non-contact modes.

 - ColourSpace Integration

 - Glass Filters

 - Low Cost